-This requires that they comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the Consolidated Financial Statements and the Parent Company Financial Statements are free from material misstatement.
+This requires that they comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the Company Financial Statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Consolidated Financial Statements and the Parent Company Financial Statements.
-The procedures selected depend on the auditor’s judgment, including the assessment of the risks of material misstatement of the Consolidated Financial Statements and the Parent Company Financial Statements, whether due to fraud or error.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Company Financial Statements.
+The procedures selected depend on the auditor’s judgment, including the assessment of the risks of material misstatement of the Company Financial Statements, whether due to fraud or error.

-In making those risk assessments, the auditor considers internal control relevant to the Company’s preparation of Consolidated Financial Statements and Parent Company Financial Statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company’s internal control.
+In making those risk assessments, the auditor considers internal control relevant to the Company’s preparation of the Financial Statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company’s internal control.

-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by Management, as well as evaluating the overall presentation of the Consolidated Financial Statements and the Parent Company Financial Statements.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by Management, as well as evaluating the overall presentation of the Company Financial Statements.